thoughtbot/factory_bot/GETTING_STARTED.md

 ```

 If you need to specify certain attributes for *some* of the records, you can supply an array
-in the hash of attributes instead of a single value - though be sure to pluralize the name!
+in the hash of attributes instead of a single value - be sure to pluralize the name when providing
+an array!

 ```ruby
 built_users   = build_detailed_list(:user, 25, names: ['Arthur', 'Ford', 'Marvin'])